DrRoad/short-term-forecasting/README.md

 Documentation is written in the repository's [GitHub Wiki](https://github.com/ENSYSTRA/short-term-forecasting/wiki).
 The [docs](docs/) folder contains the documentation and associated files in Markdown, [HTML](docs/index.html) and [PDF](docs/docs.pdf) formats.

-The file [`docsshellscript`](docsshellscript) contains shell commands to perform the document conversions.
+The file [`docsshellscript`](docsshellscript) contains shell commands to perform the document conversions, and also copies the files from the wiki (which is a separate repository) into this repository.
 It is executed in Bash using the following command:

 ```sh
 bash docsshellscript